 For Google Plussers Only

 Once in a great while, I have a good idea at the right time.
 (Happens about once every ten years.)
-Thank goodness I had this one on April 1st, before Google+ started shutting down.
-I thought, hmm, I should take some screenshots so I can remember what G+ looked like — what it looked like, exactly.
+Thank goodness I had this one on April 1st, before Google+ started shutting down on April 2, 2019.
+I took some screenshots so I could remember what G+ looked like — what it looked like, exactly.
 Several times already, I have patted myself on the back for thinking of this and realized how angry I’d be if it had occurred to me after it was too late.

 I did this with myself in mind, so in the future I can look at them and remember what was.
 Then I realized, if these are so important to me, I should publish them.